Kukulkano/dataVaccinator/docs/vaccinator-protocol.md

 </tr>
 <tr class="odd">
 <td>pid</td>
-<td>New id for the newly generated person.
+<td>New Vaccination ID for the newly generated person (also VID).
 This may be stored by the service provider and get assigned to the calling client (identified by uid).</td>
 </tr>
 </tbody>
 </table>